 Crew member payroll stubs itemize deductions made from gross earnings.
-By law, the Company must withhold cheque applicable from your pay Canada Pension Plan, income taxes, employment insurance, etc. The amount withheld for income taxes depends on the number of withholding exemptions you claim.
+By law, the Company must withhold from your pay cheque applicable income taxes, Canada Pension Plan, employment insurance, etc. The amount withheld for income taxes depends on the number of withholding exemptions you claim.
 Similarly, we must withhold any amount required by law, such as child pay garnishment, tax levies, support, or bankruptcy orders.